anttiluode/TinyAvatar2/README.md

 EDIT: Added manifold flow which tries to use the tinyavatar model AND stable diffusion turbo.
 (It loads it from huggingface if you do not have it).
 Sort of harebrained idea.
 I used it on a model made of myself and then manual box to fit the tiny avatar and live webcam windows together.
+It can use haar cascade but you do not really need it.

 EDIT: Added the TroubleShootingFaceSharpness sub folder where we thought about the issue.
 I think resolution and dataset quality has a lot to do with it.
 The